OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Data Analysis

-As part of my Order Analysis series, I created a major customised table that brings together orders, which category they are part of and their purchase time by customers without duplicating the orders:
+As part of my Order Analysis series, I created a major customised table that brings together orders, which category they are part of and their purchase time by customers.

 ```sql
 ...